Having a good Enchilada Sauce is essential for almost any Southwestern-inspired meal. And this delicious sauce won't disappoint!

-- ½ medium green, red, or yellow bell pepper, finely chopped
+- ½ medium bell pepper green, red, or yellow; finely chopped

 - ½ cup tomato sauce

-- 1 teaspoon chili powder, or to taste
+- 1 tsp chili powder or to taste

 - 1 tsp dried oregano

 - Heat the oil in a deep saucepan.

 - Add the onion and garlic, and sauté over medium-low heat until the onion is translucent.

 - Add the bell pepper, and continue to sauté for another minute or so.

 - Then add all the remaining ingredients, and simmer over very low heat—covered—for 25 to 30 minutes.